jesseoverright/wp-metabox/README.md

 ## Custom Metaboxes

-    # creates a simple metabox on posts
+    # creates a simple metabox on posts of ordered lists
     $foo = new WP_SimpleMetabox(
         'custom-metabox',
         WP_PostMetaFactory::get_instance(),